CarbonPackages/Carbon.Plausible/README.md

 - Backend module
 - Check if the requested domain matches the defined domain to track
 - Enabled per default only on `Production` environment
+- Embed stats directly into the Neos Backend

 ### Multi-site compatibility